 It is important to remember that maintaining your braces can be hard work and you should avoid acidic drinks, especially soda which damages your teeth through its high sugar content and acidity.
-There are three ways that drinking soda while wearing braces can lead to lackluster results when you finally get your braces off.
+Drinking soda while wearing braces can lead to lackluster results when you finally get your braces off.

 People assume that stained teeth can be remedied through a simple teeth whitening regimen.
-Unfortunately this is simply not accurate.
-Some stains are not actually stains as we would normally think of them, but rather they are discoloration from the enamel of your teeth being eroded.
+Unfortunately, this is simply not accurate.
+Some stains are not actually stains, but rather they are deeper layers of the tooth showing through following erosion of your tooth enamel.

 Your enamel begins to erode at a pH of around 5.5 and soft drinks, especially certain colas, have a pH closer to 2.6.
 To put that in prospective, stomach acid has a pH of only 1.5.
 Teeth whitening products simply cannot whiten eroded enamel and the best course of action in this case would be to try porcelain veneers.

 If you begin to notice white spots forming on your teeth, and you like to drink sodas regularly, then you are not brushing enough.
 These white lesions are areas where your enamel is becoming demineralized, and for those wearing braces they can be particularly bothersome.

 The areas of your tooth that are covered by the orthodontic bracket are generally protected from white lesions, but the exposed areas are not.
 This means that once the braces are removed there might be an unsightly bracketed pattern between the demineralized and covered areas of the enamel.